Benned-H/spot_skills/README.md

 ### Phase 1 - Mapping

-Before any real-world experiment, we use Spot to collect a map of the environment, consisting of a 3D pointcloud and the poses of any objects that will be manipulated during the experiment.
+Before any real-world experiment, we use Spot to collect a map of the environment, consisting of a 3D pointcloud and the poses of any objects to be manipulated during the experiment.

 We begin by collecting a map of the environment using the following steps:

-1. Use the tablet to undock Spot and navigate to an area of interest for the experiment.
-You _do not_ need to release tablet control of Spot.
+1. Use the tablet to undock Spot and navigate to an area of interest for the experiment. _Do not_ release tablet control of Spot.

-   - **Leave Spot standing**, controlled by the tablet, during the next step.
+   - **Leave Spot standing**, controlled by the tablet, during the following steps.

 2. Enter the `spot_skills` Docker using the command: